franpanteli/CodingNomads-python-101-capstone/README.md

 # CodingNomads-python-101-capstone

 ### About This Repository
 I independently completed CodingNomads’ [Python 101 - Introduction to Python](https://codingnomads.com/course/python-programming-101) certification to invest in my Python skills.
 This course is the first of ten in the [CodingNomads Python Web Development Career Track](https://codingnomads.com/career-track/python-web-development-learn-python-bootcamp).
 This repository contains my capstone project for this course.
 This is a Command-Line Interface (CLI) role-playing game inspired by Dungeons and Dragons.
-This project has two versions: [Version 1.0](https://github.com/franpanteli/CodingNomads-python-101-capstone/blob/main/dungeons_and_dragon_game.py), developed during the first course as part of this career track, and [Version 2.0](https://github.com/franpanteli/CodingNomads-python-101-capstone/blob/main/dungeons_and_dragon_game_2.0.py), an update with more complex concepts as part of the second course in the career track.
+This project has three versions: [Version 1.0](https://github.com/franpanteli/CodingNomads-python-101-capstone/blob/main/dungeons_and_dragon_game.py), developed during the first course as part of this career track, [Version 2.0](https://github.com/franpanteli/CodingNomads-python-101-capstone/blob/main/dungeons_and_dragon_game_2.0.py) and [Version 3.0](https://github.com/franpanteli/CodingNomads-python-101-capstone/blob/main/dungeons_and_dragon_game_3.0.py), containing updates with more complex concepts as part of the second course in the career track.

 ---